 If you are travelling to an area recently affected by seismic activity, you should contact your tour operator or the Civil Protection authorities (Protezione Civile) to check whether services at your planned destination have been fully restored.
 See the earthquaketrack.com website.

 Mt Etna on the island of Sicily and Mt Stromboli and Mt Vulcano in the Aeolian Islands chain north of Sicily are all active volcanoes.
 In August 2014, minor eruptions on Mt Etna resulted in small lava flows and ash clouds.
 Mt Stromboli also experienced some lava flows in 2014.
 Mt Vesuvius near Naples is currently inactive, but continues to be monitored.
-The Humanitarian Early Warning Service provides updates on volcanic activity.
+The Global Disaster Alert and Coordination System provides updates on volcanic activity.
 If an eruption occurs, follow the advice of local authorities.

 Forest fires often occur during the summer months in Italy (usually June to September), particularly in heavily forested regions.
 If you are in an affected area, you should monitor media reports and follow the advice of local authorities.